TalTech-HPC-Centre/taltech-hpc-docs/docs/software/gaussian.md

 ## Gaussian long version

-[Gaussian](https://gaussian.com/g16main/) is a general purpose package for calculation of electronic structures.
-It can calculate properties of molecules (structures, energies, spectroscopic and thermochemical properties, atomic charges, electron affinities, electrostatic potentials, electron densities etc.) as well as reactions properties (such as reaction pathways, IRC) using different methods (such as Molecular mechanics, Semi-empirical methods, Hartree-Fock, Density functional theory, Møller-Plesset perturbation theory, coupled cluster).
+[Gaussian](https://gaussian.com/g16main/) is a general-purpose package for the calculation of electronic structures.
+It can calculate properties of molecules (structures, energies, spectroscopic and thermochemical properties, atomic charges, electron affinities, electrostatic potentials, electron densities, etc.) as well as reaction properties (such as reaction pathways, IRC) using different methods (such as Molecular mechanics, Semi-empirical methods, Hartree-Fock, Density functional theory, Møller-Plesset perturbation theory, coupled cluster).
 More about Gaussian features can be found [here](https://gaussian.com/g16glance/).

 ### Environment

-There are several versions of Gaussian available at HPC: g09 (revision C.01) and g16 (revision B.01, C.01 and C.02).
-Environment and Gaussian version are set up by the commands:
+There are several versions of Gaussian available at HPC: g09 (revision C.01) and g16 (revisions B.01, C.01, and C.02).
+The environment and Gaussian version are set up by the commands:

 ```bash
 module load rocky8/all